franioli/image_watcher_app/README.md

    The app will be available at `http://localhost:9500`.

 2. Install with Docker

+   Set the configuration in the `config.yaml` file as you want.
+   **Note**: the path must start with '/data/', as this is where the directories are mounted in the container.

+   Set the path to volume to be mounted as '/data/' in the container `docker-compose.yml` file.
+   This is the path where the directories to be observed will be mounted in the container.

    Run the following command to build the docker image with docker compose and start the app: